gsunit/Extreme-Uber-Eats-Scraping/README.md

 ## Step #5 - Finally, combine and process the data
 [`post-processing.ipynb`]() contains the code to combine the restaurant details csv of each city, and finally perform processing.

-## What does the data look like?
-Good question!
-I had to sacrifice the head of one my DataFrames for this demonstration!

 #### Data